Resources

 The product lines currently blazing a trail and likely to be the first on the market to take advantage of the opportunity created by BodyWave antennas are unsurprisingly the products most compromised by the effects of body blocking and detuning – namely bodyworn digital wireless microphones and in ear monitors for content acquisition, monitoring and direction.
 Both product lines operate in live broadcast environments and are therefore intolerant to quality or reliability challenges however, their placement in relation to the body makes them particularly vulnerable to dropouts caused by body blocking and detuning.

 We'll be demonstrating the latest applications of the technology plus launching a new antenna at the show - details of which are still currently under wraps, but for anyone interested in wireless communications in the broadcast industry, I'd urge you to prebook a slot with the team.
-We will be located on Stand 8.B77a September 15th-18th.
+We will be located on Stand 8.B77f September 13th-16th 2024.